gammasoft71/Examples_JUCE/juce_gui_basics/HelloWorlds/HelloWorldNativeMessageBox2/README.md

 start HelloWorldNativeMessageBox2.sln
 ```

-Select Application project and type Ctrl+F5 to build and run it.
+Select `HelloWorldNativeMessageBox2` project and type Ctrl+F5 to build and run it.

 ### macOS :